ziutek/simple_go_wiki/README.md

         articles  []*mymy.Row
     }

-    // Returns list of articles for article_list.kt template.
+    // Returns list of articles for list.kt template.
 We don't create
     // map because it is to expensive work.
 Instead, we provide indexes to id
     // and title fields, and raw query result. func getArticleList() *ArticleList {